 As actors, I believe we must first know our own idiolect, speak our own truth, and honor our own story.
 Only then are we ready to embody the characters entrusted to our care, speak their words with our voice, and tell their stories faithfully.

-Bryn Austin joined the Conservatory in 2009 and teaches voice and speech in the Theater Division, specializing in phonetics, accents, and dialects.
-In addition, she serves as an advisor for musical theater sophomore students and is a faculty fellow in the Enhancing Teaching through an Understanding of Diversity and Equity (ETUDE) program.
-Austin was named Outstanding Theater Faculty of the Year by the Conservatory in 2016.
+Bryn Austin joined the Conservatory in 2009 and teaches voice and speech in the Theater Division, specializing in phonetics and accent and dialect acquisition.
+Austin was honored as Outstanding Theater Faculty of the Year by Conservatory theater students in 2018 and 2016.

 Austin is active as a professional dialect coach in northern New England.
 Highlights of her work in the Boston area include Cardboard Piano (New Repertory Theatre Company, 2019), Dancing at Lughnasa (Gloucester Stage Company, 2018), Hold These Truths, Peter and the Star Catcher, and Intimate Apparel (Lyric Stage Company of Boston 2017, 2016, 2015), and My Wonderful Day (Zeitgeist Stage Company, 2011).
 Austin is an associate editor-at-large of the International Dialects of English Archive, and a proud member of the Actors’ Equity Association.